JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 A database of material properties is opened at the start of the program.
 The default database (*PDielec/MaterialsDataBase.xlsx*) is opened although other databases can be loaded by pressing the *Open materials' database* button.
-The open database is show in the line below, followed by a line showing the support matrix material selected along with a brief description of the type of entry for the material.
+The open database is shown in the line below, followed by a line showing the support matrix material selected along with a brief description of the type of entry for the material.

 Materials can have either a constant or frequency dependent permittivity.
 In the case of frequency dependent entries the range of frequencies which the entry covers is displayed.